samuelrms/nstart-project/README.md

 - _**actions**_: This is an optional prop that can be used to pass additional actions to the component.
 - _**title**_: This is an optional string that represents the title of the page.
 If not provided, the page name will be used.
 - _**customName**_: This is an optional string that can be used to provide a custom name for the last item in the breadcrumb list.
+- _**overrideNames**_: Overwrites the names of the routes in the breadcrumb, starting from the number zero, if not overwritten the default name will be kept.
 - _**...props**_: Any other valid attribute can be passed to the component.

 #### Usage Breadcrumb